apptainer/singularity-userdocs/singularity_and_docker.rst

     from: godlovedc/lolcow:latest
     bootstrap: docker-daemon

-On the other hand, if a locally stored copy of a Docker image was used to bootstrap creation of a container for Singularity, then ``inspect`` reveals existence of ``docker-archive`` in the definition file that was used as follows:
+If a locally stored copy of a Docker image archive was used to bootstrap creation of a container for Singularity, then ``inspect`` reveals existence of ``docker-archive`` in the definition file that was used as follows:

 .. code-block:: none